Why privacy’s important

 - Be wary of online questionnaires and competitions.
 Have you seen the fun quizzes on Facebook – the ones that ask what kind of animal you are?
 While they seem like a bit of harmless fun, check how much of your personal information they want you to give them access to.
 That information is used to build a profile of you and your friends, which is then sold to companies for their targeted marketing campaigns.

 - Clean up your social media profile by ‘unliking’ or unfollowing pages and leave groups that you no longer have a strong interest in.

 Take a few minutes to review your privacy settings on your social media accounts and online services.
 Here are some links to some common services:

 - Instagram External Link

 - Google External Link

-It’s really important to check that a web page is secure before you send any information through it.
+It’s really important to check that a web page is private before you send any information through it.

 Unsecure web pages have a URL starting with HTTP only.
 Sending information through this sort of website is like sending a postcard through the mail – anyone whose hands the postcard passes through can read it.
 Similarly, if the information you submit through an unsecure website is intercepted, it could be read as well.

 Secure pages have a URL that starts with HTTPS and will often display a padlock icon next to the URL.
 When you send information through a website starting with HTTPS, it is encrypted, making it like a letter in a sealed envelope that only the person it is addressed to can open and read.
 It is not able to be read by anyone intercepting its path to the website.